OsEsparza04/100-days-of-Code/log.md

  Thoughts: To code it´s just to do it.
 On the run you´ll find what you need.

  Setbacks: Time, house chores and else.!

+Day 3  01/06/2018

+ Today´s progress: I´ve finished a tribute page at CodePen.com @!_!@

+ Thoughts: I was feeling axious about not getting enought time to finish this littel project.
+Many things to do.

+ Setbacks: working with images.
+I need to practice more of this.